TAR-IT/MPTube3/README.md

 This is a handy little tool for converting YouTube videos to MP3 files (including meta data) using mainly PyTube and FFmpeg.
 I decided to upload this to GiHub, since in my oppinion there are many unsatisfying solutions to this problem for daily usage.
 Many of the solutions I tried destroyed the MP3 header so that no meta attributes (Titel, Artist etc.) could be set for the files before converting them to mp3 manually using e.g. FFmpeg.

 In this approach, the audio stream of the YouTube-video (mp4-format) is downloaded using PyTube and then converted into a mp3 file by ffmpeg, which prevents data corruption.
-After this, meta data is fetched from the Discogs API (a User Token is needed for this to work).
+After this, meta data is fetched from YouTube and attached to the file.
+In the next step, more meta can be fetched from the Discogs API if needed (a User Token is needed for this to work).
 ## Installation
 1. Fork/clone the repository or download the repository as a .zip folder and unzip it.
 2. Either install the dependencies manually or install using "pipenv":